-I do keep extra socks in my BOB because keeping your feet dry is so important.
-I also have my boots right next to my BOB in case SHTF while I’m wearing sneakers or sandals.
+I do keep extra socks (I love these Merino socks from Darn Tough) in my BOB because keeping your feet dry is so important.
+I also have my boots right next to my BOB in case SHTF while I'm wearing sneakers or sandals.

 BOB Gear Category 9: Multi-functional Emergency Gear and Tools

 Try to imagine all of the obstacles and dangers you might come across when fleeing a disaster.

 - There might be broken glass all over the place.

 - You might need to break into a building for shelter.

 - You might need to walk in the dark.

 - There might be dangerous chemicals in the air...

 To make sure you don't miss anything, do your best to visualize what could happen during a disaster.
 These types of gear are included in the Bug Out Bag checklist below.
 However, everyone's Bug Out Bag list is going to be different so it pays to visualize potential disaster scenarios.